Relationship between obesity and spinal stenosis

 You don’t need to be a medical professional to know that being obese can be detrimental to your long-term health.
 In addition to greatly increasing the risks of heart disease, diabetes and other diseases and illnesses, carrying excess body weight also puts great strain on the back, especially the lower (lumbar) back.

-What is stenosis?
+What is spinal stenosis?

-- Pain that radiates or “travels” along a nerve
+- Pain that radiates along a nerve

-- Unexpected muscle weakness
+- Muscle weakness

-- Numbness or a tingling sensation in the fingers or toes
+- Numbness in the fingers or toes

 - The condition commonly referred to as sciatica

-- An ominous feeling of heat or pins and needles
+- A pins and needles sensation

 If you are one of the millions of people worldwide who live with obesity, you know how difficult it can be to control your weight.
-However, the stakes are too high to sit idly by and live with back pain from obesity.
-Contact your family physician to find out what steps you can take to lose those pesky pounds, live healthier and avoid spine degeneration like spinal stenosis.
+However, the stakes are too high to sit by and live with back pain from obesity.
+Contact your doctor to find out what steps you can take to lose those excess pounds, live healthier and avoid spinal degeneration like spinal stenosis.

 As the leader in minimally invasive spine surgery, Laser Spine Institute has helped thousands of patients find relief from chronic neck and back pain each year.
 To learn about the spinal stenosis surgery performed at Laser Spine Institute, reach out to us today and we will determine if you are a candidate for our outpatient procedures through a free MRI review.*